-You might think natural lighting only offers advantages in the home, and although it provides plenty of them, poor planning leads to a few disadvantages.
-Lighting affects the home's colors.
-It may play a part in your overall comfort and even health.
-Weigh the pros and cons to make the most of every sun-filled nook and naturally lit cranny.
+You might think the advantages of natural light are limited in the home, but there are plenty of perks other than just lighting your space.
+Poor planning can lead to a few disadvantages, though.
+Lighting affects how your home's colors appear, and it may play a part in your overall comfort and even health.
+Weigh the pros and cons to make the most of every sun-filled nook and naturally lit cranny in your home.

 Natural Light and Color

 If you've ever questioned why paint swatches look different at home than they do on the store's display shelf, lighting is the answer.
 One of the biggest differences in natural light vs artificial light in architecture is how colors appear.

 Natural light makes everything, including flooring, furniture, houseplants, wallpaper and paint, look its truest color depending on window direction and time of day.
 Midday sun is more neutral than morning and evening sunlight, which resemble warm candlelight.